digital-york/Borthwick-Catalogue-CSS-theme/README.md

 # Borthwick-Catalogue-CSS-theme
 A lightly-customised CSS theme for the UoY Borthwick Catalogue, based on the default *arDominion* theme provided with AtoM (Access to Memory).
-This plugin has been tested with AtoM 2.4.
+This plugin has been tested with AtoM 2.4 and 2.6.

 Usage instructions: